Lester's Custom Truck Shop

 On LOW RANGE, band 1, channels 1 & 2 do not produce an output from the PLL.
 Logical addresses 0 &1 are reserved by the manufacturer as the location of the chip i.d., chip manufacturer and related info.
 It will produce an illegal output code when these addresses are selected.

 The Range changes between channel 7 and 8 on band 3.
-So to get to the next frequency in sequence, you will need to switch to HIGH RANGE on channel 8, band 3.
+So to get to the next frequency in sequence, you will need to switch to HIGH RANGE (1 Mhz Up) on channel 8, band 3.
 And vice versa going down.
+See chart below.

 Power up the radio and test coverage from top to bottom.